hyttmi/cellframe-masternode-webui/README.md

 ## Configuration

 **If installation is done with `install.sh` script.
-The configuration file will be set to `/opt/cellframe-node/etc/cellframe-node.cfg.d/webui.cfg`**
+The configuration file will be set to `/opt/cellframe-node/etc/cellframe-node.cfg.d/webui.cfg`, which overrides the configuratio in `cellframe-node.cfg`**

 Configuration of the plugin is done by editing `cellframe-node.cfg` or file in `/opt/cellframe-node/etc/cellframe-node.cfg`.
 You just need to add new section `[webui]` to the end of the file and below that, add the settings which you want to change: